Cloud-Architekt/cloud-architekt.github.io/_drafts/2020-12-11-identity-security-monitoring.md

 ### Considerations and References

 - [Microsoft 365 Defender Ninja Training](https://techcommunity.microsoft.com/t5/microsoft-365-defender/become-a-microsoft-365-defender-ninja/ba-p/1789376) is a great resource to learn more!
-- [Advanced Hunting Cheat Sheet](https://github.com/MiladMSFT/AdvHuntingCheatSheet/blob/master/MTPAHCheatSheetv01-light.pdf) gives some good samples and uses cases of queries across the supported services in M365 Defender
+- [Advanced Hunting Cheat Sheet](https://github.com/MiladMSFT/AdvHuntingCheatSheet/blob/master/MTPAHCheatSheetv01-light.pdf) gives some good samples and uses cases of queries across the supported services in "M365 Defender"
-- [Samples of Advanced Hunting Queries](https://github.com/microsoft/Microsoft-365-Defender-Hunting-Queries) are available on GitHub and ready to use!
+- [Samples of Advanced Hunting Queries](https://github.com/microsoft/Microsoft-365-Defender-Hunting-Queries) are available on GitHub and are ready to be used!
-- Evaluate the "Attack Simulator" in the M365 Security Center to simulate attacks (such as phishing attacks) and start "security awareness" training for end-users
+- Evaluate the "Attack Simulator" in the "M365 Security Center" to simulate attacks (such as phishing attacks) and start "security awareness" training for end-users
 - Regular check on updates and changes in "[What's new in M365 Defender](https://docs.microsoft.com/en-us/microsoft-365/security/mtp/whats-new?view=o365-worldwide)" or the message center in Microsoft 365 admin center is strongly recommended!
-- Get an overview of the M365 Defender core features by [Microsoft's "educational training videos"](https://techcommunity.microsoft.com/t5/microsoft-365-defender/short-amp-sweet-educational-videos-on-microsoft-365-defender/ba-p/1525296)
+- Get an overview of the "M365 Defender" core features by [Microsoft's "educational training videos"](https://techcommunity.microsoft.com/t5/microsoft-365-defender/short-amp-sweet-educational-videos-on-microsoft-365-defender/ba-p/1525296)
 - Custom Detection Rules can be configured only with a frequency between 1-24 hours and  built-in action as auto-response
-- [Default permissions](https://docs.microsoft.com/en-us/microsoft-365/security/mtp/mtp-permissions?view=o365-worldwide) in M365 Defender should be considered (to know who has access)
+- [Default permissions](https://docs.microsoft.com/en-us/microsoft-365/security/mtp/mtp-permissions?view=o365-worldwide) in "M365 Defender" should be considered (to know who has access)
-- Take a look on the "[Interactive guide](https://mslearn.cloudguides.com/en-us/guides/Protect%20your%20organization%20with%20Microsoft%20Threat%20Protection)" to get an overview about the capabilities
+- Take a look on the "[Interactive guide](https://mslearn.cloudguides.com/en-us/guides/Protect%20your%20organization%20with%20Microsoft%20Threat%20Protection)" to get an overview about the hunting and incident management capabilities
 - [Microsoft 365 Defender trial lab](https://docs.microsoft.com/en-us/microsoft-365/security/mtp/mtp-evaluation?view=o365-worldwide) can be helpful to simulate attacks and learn the ways to resolve incidents or start advanced hunting.
 - Public Preview of [M365 Defender APIs](https://docs.microsoft.com/en-us/microsoft-365/security/mtp/api-overview?view=o365-worldwide) allows integration and advanced hunting/queries programmatically